karttur/professional/_posts/2001/2001-09-01-journal-sajg-oka-topography.md

 ---
 title: "The topography of the Okavango Delta, Botswana, and its tectonic and sedimentological implications."
-authors: "Gumbricht, T. et al."
+authors: "Gumbricht, T. McCarthy, T.S. & Merry, C.L."
-authorsfull: ""
 layout: doipage
 categories: journal
 source: South African Journal of Geology